These Paleo Pancakes are the most delicious light and grain-free pancakes to start the day.

 Cooking The Pancakes

-Cook the pancakes for 2 to 3 minutes on one side or until the sides of the pancakes start to dry out, and you can easily slide a flat spatula under the paleo pancakes.
+Cook the pancakes for 2 to 3 minutes on one side or until the sides of the pancakes start to dry out, bubbles start to form, and you can easily slide a flat spatula under the paleo pancakes.

 Flip the pancakes and cook them for another minute on the other side.